1984 Winter Olympics: Nordic Combined

-The Nordic combined athletes competed in three jumps on the 70 meters springboard, the two best being counted, then raced 15 kilometers on the tracks of Mount Igman the next day.
+The Nordic combined athletes competed in three jumps on the 70 meter hill, the two best being counted, then raced 15 kilometers on the tracks of Mount Igman the next day.
 The classification was established according to a points system.
 The Norwegian Tom Sandberg was in first place after the jumps.
 Among the other favorites, the Finns Rauno Miettinen and Jouko Karjalainen occupied the sixth and 15th ranks.
 Karjalainen won the cross-country ski race with 1:20.7 ahead of second-placed Sandberg, but it was not enough to overtake him in the final standings.
 Sandberg was the Olympic gold medal champion and Karjalainen silver medalist.
 Surprisingly, fifth in the two events, the Finn Jukka Ylipulli won the bronze medal and Miettenen, ninth in cross-country skiing, finished fourth.

 Ice hockey

-The ice hockey tournament took place on two rinks built in the districts of Zetra and Skenderija.
-The twelve teams were divided into two groups of six, and the two best teams of each group qualified for the final pool, any points acquired against the teams in the same pool being carried forward.
+The ice hockey tournament took place on two rinks: the main was the Zetra Olympic Hall, which was built specifically for the Games, and the Skenderija rink.
+The twelve teams were divided into two groups of six, and the two best teams of each group qualified for the final pool, with any points acquired against the teams in the same pool being carried forward.

 There was controversy over player eligibility in advance of the Games.
 The IOC regulations stated that players who had signed a professional contract could not participate, while the International Ice Hockey Federation ruled that only players who had played a professional match were deemed ineligible.
 Finally, all players who had signed a contract or played a game in the National Hockey League were ineligible to take part in the Games.
-Conversely, Soviets and Czechoslovakians who had participated in no other activity than ice hockey could participate without any restriction.
+Conversely, Soviets and Czechoslovaks who had participated in no other activity than ice hockey could participate without any restriction.

 The Soviets won all their matches, notably thanks to the KLM Line made up of Vladimir Krutov, Igor Larionov, and Sergei Makarov.
 Continuing the tradition from the 1964 to 1976 Games, the Soviet Union won the gold medal with a 2–0 win over the Czechoslovaks who took silver.
 Sweden defeated Canada 2–0 to win the bronze.